 Organizing virtual events: All you need to know

 The coronavirus has forced many of us to cancel meetups and events.
-That’s why it’s an opportunity to organize remote, multi-participant events to continue the ongoing activity in your community, organization, or networking.
+That’s why it’s an opportunity to organize virtual events to continue the ongoing activity in your community, organization, or networking.
 Zoom (and other virtual platforms) make attendance much more approachable and accessible… no more excuses for not being able to attend a meeting.

-I’d like to share my tips gathered from personal experience of organizing various online events — with people that know each other, those who don’t, those who live in different countries, and more.
+I’d like to share my tips gathered from personal experience of organizing various remote events — with people that know each other, those who don’t, those who live in different countries, and more.
 I am working mainly with Zoom, but there are many others, such as Go To Meeting, Crowdcast, and Join.me.
 Some are designed for virtual events and some combine additional features that allow participants to work together.

 I’m an enthusiastic supporter of using technology to create remote virtual events, especially if your audience is geographically distanced.
 I hope it will be an opportunity for you to see how you can expand the variety of events that you have in your community or workspace, or to target more audiences to your business.